 Site M0059 (proposed Site BSB-3B; 55°0.29'N, 10°6.49'E) is situated in the southern Little Belt at a water depth of 35 m, and Site M0067 (proposed Site BSB-4B; 55°08.14'N,09°48.03'E) is situated farther north in the Little Belt at a water depth of 23 m (Fig. F1).
-Seismic studies of the western BSB, east of the Island of Als, have revealed an exceptionally thick accumulation of Quaternary sediments in deep valleys and basins running parallel to the coast.
-It was proposed that the almost complete Eemian interglacial succession found exposed at Mommark on Als may have been originally related to the deposit found within a deep Quaternary channel that runs along the eastern coast of the Island of Als.
+Seismic studies of the western BSB, east of Als, have revealed an exceptionally thick accumulation of Quaternary sediments in deep valleys and basins running parallel to the coast.
+It was proposed that the almost complete Eemian interglacial succession found exposed at Mommark on Als may have been originally related to the deposit found within a deep Quaternary channel that runs along the eastern coast of Als.
 Subsequent glacial activity may have transported this sequence to the west-northwest.

-The kilometer-wide incised valley, which in places reaches 200 m below the seafloor, expresses an erosional unconformity.
+The kilometer-wide incised valley, which in places reaches 200 mbsf, expresses an erosional unconformity.
 It was suggested that the valley infill included a thick MIS 5e (Eemian interglacial) succession.
 This interpretation was partly based on the occurrence of slices of dislocated MIS 5e sediments in the coastal areas around the western BSB and partly on direct evidence from wells penetrating a similar valley infill.
 One example of such a well is located close to the end of an incised valley in the Åbenrå Fjord, northwest of Als.

-The aim of drilling in the central part of one of the deep incised valleys east of the Island of Als was to obtain an extremely high resolution MIS 5e record, providing a similar sequence to the Mommark section but thicker, more complete, and still in situ.
+The aim of drilling in the central part of one of the deep incised valleys east of Als was to obtain an extremely high resolution MIS 5e record, providing a similar sequence to the Mommark section but thicker, more complete, and still in situ.

 To ensure an undisturbed sediment sequence from the Eemian, two sites were proposed at this location.
 Both were identified as primary sites, as there was a risk that methane gas would occur in parts of the Quaternary sediment sequence, possibly preventing coring reaching the target depth at one of the sites.
-Of these two sites, M0059 (proposed Site BSB-3) was the primary objective (Figs. F8, F9).
+Of these two sites, Site M0059 was the primary objective (Figs. F8, F9).

-Site M0067 (proposed Site BSB-4) (Figs. F10, F11), located north of Site M0059 in the same deep valley, was expected to basically contain a similar stratigraphy as a nearby terrestrial site studied by well drilling at Ensted, which indicated the presence of Eemian deposits (Eiríksson et al., 2006).
+Site M0067 (Figs. F10, F11), located north of Site M0059 in the same deep valley, was expected to contain a similar stratigraphy as a nearby terrestrial site studied by well drilling at Ensted, which indicated the presence of Eemian deposits (Eiríksson et al., 2006).